 - If a few months after investing, the value of your investments declines by 20%, what would you do?

-The main objective to check you risk profile is to ensure that correct investment product is offered to you and the product offered to you should accomplish your investment objective and goals.
+The main objective to check this is to ensure that we choose correct investment product to accomplish our investment goals.

 How to Invest?

 Now a days, it has become easy to invest in Mutual Funds Online.
 We can simply search for Mutual Funds companies on Google and start our investment process.